Phil Hughes (baseball): 2014

+Hughes emerged as the Twins' ace in 2014.
+On June 1, Hughes faced the Yankees for the first time in his career, pitching at Yankees Stadium for the first time since signing with the Twins.
+Hughes delivered, giving up just two earned runs on three hits across eight innings and earning the win in a 7-2 victory.
+Three starts later, he pitched his first complete game in over two years, throwing eight innings of two-run ball in a tough loss against the Red Sox in Boston.
+On September 13, Hughes struck out a career-high 11 batters over seven plus innings in a 5-1 loss to the White Sox, becoming the first Twins pitcher to strike out 10 or more batters in a single game in over two years.

 Hughes finished the 2014 season with a win–loss record of 16–10 alongside a career-best 3.52 ERA and 1.13 WHIP.
-He topped the 200 inning threshold for the first time, pitching 209 2/3 innings (10th-most in the AL) in 32 starts, which included 26 outings at least six innings thrown (20 of which were quality).
-He gave up 221 hits (fifth in the AL), while striking out a career-high 186 batters to go against a measly 16 walks, and posting a .268 opponent batting average.
+He topped the 200-inning threshold for the first time in his career, pitching 209 2/3 innings (10th-most in the AL) in 32 starts.
+Hughes struck out a career-high 186 batters to go against a measly 16 walks, the fewest ever for a pitcher with more than 200 innings.
+He also set a new record for the best strikeout-to-walk ratio posted by a starting pitcher in a single season in MLB history (11.625), breaking the previous record of 11.000 set by Bret Saberhagen 20 years earlier.

-In addition to establishing an overall career-best season, Hughes was seen as a Cy Young candidate by some baseball writers in large part due to his newly established record.
-Beyond leading all other major league starters in strikeout-to-walk ratio by over 4 points (as well posting as a personal best K/9 rate of 7.98), Hughes' BB/9 rate of 0.687 was the third-lowest mark ever posted by a starting pitcher in the Modern Era (behind Saberhagen and Carlos Silva).
-Furthermore, given that Hughes only gave up as many home runs (16) as he did walks during the 2014 season (thus posting an identical mark of 0.687 home runs per 9 innings, also a career-low), his 2.65 Fielding Independent Pitching (FIP) (a defense independent pitching statistic measuring a pitchers effectiveness to limit walks, homers and hits and accumulate strikeouts) showed off his incredible finesse (Hughes allowed no more than one walk in 30 of his 32 starts) and command of the strike zone (out of 3,046 pitches thrown, 2,224 of them (73.0%) landed in the strike zone, the best rate among all major league pitchers by a landslide) throughout the season.

-Hughes received both of the Twins most prestigious player awards (the Joseph W. Haynes Pitcher of the Year Award and the Calvin R. Griffith MVP Award) for his outstanding performance throughout the season on an otherwise disappointing Twins team, who finished 22 games under .500 and last in the AL Central.
-He also finished seventh in the voting for the American League Cy Young Award behind David Price, Max Scherzer, Jon Lester, Chris Sale, Félix Hernández and winner Corey Kluber, receiving one fourth-place vote and four fifth-place votes for a total of six points.
-It marked the highest Cy Young voting finish for a Twins pitcher since Johan Santana won the award unanimously in 2006.
+Hughes received both of the Twins' most prestigious player awards (the Joseph W. Haynes Pitcher of the Year Award and the Calvin R. Griffith MVP Award) for his performance throughout the season on an otherwise disappointing Twins team that finished last in the AL Central Division.
+He also finished seventh in the voting for the American League Cy Young Award.
 On December 22, 2014, Hughes and the Twins agreed on a three-year extension worth $42 million.